gabriel-kwesie/conifgure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Right-click the created user, go to Properties > Member Of > Add > type in the box “domain admins,” and select check names (this will find the built-in domain admins group) > select ok > apply > ok (This portion gives the created user admin permission) > Now log out of the vm and reconnect to the VM this time using mydomain.com\(created admin username) as the username
+Right-click the created user, go to Properties > Member Of > Add > type in the box “domain admins,” and select check names (this will find the built-in domain admins group) > select ok > apply > ok (This portion gives the created user admin permission) > Now log out of the domain controller and reconnect to the domain controller this time using mydomain.com\(created admin username) as the username
 </p>
 <br />